matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 key.
 Without this check, Bob will be able to trick Alice into verifying a key under his control, and evesdropping on Alice's communications with Carol.

+The security of verifying Alice's key depends on Bob not hitting the "Verified" button until after Alice's device indicates success.
+However, users have a tendency to click on buttons without reading what the screen says.
+This might be addressed by:

+- allowing Bob to easily undo the verification if Alice's device subsequently gives an error
+- posing Bob a dummy question that he cannot answer until after Alice's device displays the check results.
+For example: "Does Alice's device show a cat or a dog?"
+Alice's device will show one or the other after it has checked the key received from Bob, forcing Bob to wait for the check to complete.
+  (Whether a cat or a dog is displayed could be keyed to, for example, a bit in the transaction ID.)
+- (possibly other ways)

 Other Issues
 ------------